electro-framework/electro/Readme.md

 git init
 ```

-#### Follow the Installation Wizard
+#### Follow the Configuration Wizard

-At the end of the installation procedure, the Installation Wizard automatically runs to configure the newly created project.
+At the end of the installation procedure, the Configuration Wizard automatically runs to perform the final installation steps.

+The Wizard scaffolds some of the application's directory structure and then it proceeds to setting up the application's configuration.

-Just answer the questions asked to customize the application to your needs.
+Answer the Wizard's questions to customize the application to your needs.

 #### Check if it's working